-The independent members of the Board meet in camera with the Lead Director and without management and the non-independent directors after each quarterly and special Board meeting as well as all committee meetings of the Corporation.
+The independent members of the Board meet in camera without management after each quarterly and special Board meetings as well as all committee meetings of the Corporation.

 Mandate of the Board of Directors

 Role

 The Board of the Corporation must promote the viability of the Corporation and value creation, require that the management of the Corporation be in the best interest of the Corporation and of its shareholders, while taking into account the interest of other parties.
 Furthermore, it shall promote the constant improvement of the performance of the Corporation and thus ensure its continuous development.